mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     - AWS Command line interface (CLI)
     - AWS Management Console

-### Durability

- Durability: Will my data still be there in the future?
-99.999999999%.
-(9)

-### Availability

-Availability: Can I access my data right now?
-99.99%.

 ### Amazon S3 Data Consistency

 Amazon S3 is an eventually consistent system, changes in data may take some time to propagate to replicated locations.